Whether you’re considering sailing on the newest, oldest, biggest, or smallest ship in the Norwegian Cruise Line fleet, odds are you have questions.

 5. Does Norwegian offer a discounted dining program?

 Yes.
 There are two different ways to get free or reduced dinners in specialty restaurants aboard Norwegian’s various ships.

 The first is to take advantage of the “free specialty dining” offer as a Free At Sea bonus (detailed above) on most sailings.
 How many meals you receive depends on the length of the sailing.

 For example, on three and four-night sailings, guests receive one night of specialty dining.
 On week-long sailings, they’ll receive three.
 If this particular perk is picked as part of a Free At Sea promotion, a 20 percent gratuity will be automatically added to the cost of your cruise fare.

 The second option is to pre-purchase a dining package offering a certain number of dinners for a locked-in price.
-Currently, the 3-Meal Specialty Dining Package runs $92.40 (plus 20 percent gratuity).
+The 3-Meal Specialty Dining Package currently runs $92.40 (plus 20 percent gratuity).